HOME INDUCTEES NOMINATION SEARCH ABOUT

 Junior (1957 ‑ 1958)

 The University hockey program produced a great team for the 1957-1958 season and with outstanding goaltending by Rod, the Pioneers won their first‑ever NCAA Championship.
-In the final game, played before 7900 spectators, the Pioneers won (6‑2) over the favored North Dakota Sioux.
+In the final game, played before 7900 spectators, the Pioneers won (6‑2) over the favoured North Dakota Sioux.
 Rodney Schneck "who turned brilliant performances" was named goalie on the First Team.

 Senior (1958 ‑ 1959)